-Growing up, Crunchies biscuits was one of my aunt Josephine’s staples that she always made for special occasions and family gatherings.
-For as long as I can remember it has been one of our family favorites, and nothing I’ve tasted elsewhere even comes close to the crunchy texture and not overly sweet golden syrupy flavor.
+Growing up, Crunchies was one of my aunt Josephine’s staples that she always made for special occasions and family gatherings.
+For as long as I can remember it has been one of our family favorite golden syrup recipes, and nothing I’ve tasted elsewhere even comes close to the crunchy texture and not overly sweet golden syrupy flavor.

-One of my colleagues at work has claimed that these crunchies bars are addictive because once you’ve had one, you only want more and more.
+One of my colleagues at work has claimed that these crunchie cookies are addictive because once you’ve had one, you only want more and more.

-Crunchie ingredients are remarkably ordinary.
+The ingredients for these crunchy oat biscuits are remarkably ordinary.
 Rolled oats, coconut, fine granulated sugar and flour are moistened with melted butter, golden syrup and bicarbonate of soda.
 After baking, the end result is extra-ordinary.
 Homemade crunchies is one of those easy to make South African snacks that you wonder why it’s taken you so long to for yourself.

 The first time that I made them in Dubai was for a year end afternoon tea that I was hosting for my department.
-Aside from the Crunchies, I also made strawberry and pineapple Whipped Yogurt Mousse, Caramel Peppermint Dessert, Swiss Butter cookies with pecans and Decadent Chocolate cake with ganache.
-If you love oats why not give my Overnight muesli and oats with fruit and nuts a go?
+Aside from the Crunchies, I also made a few other recipes that you can find on the blog.

 - 120 grams coconut (approximately 375 ml or 1 1/2 cups)